-I still believe in the long run, which for Olympic distance athletes does not need to be more than 75 – 90 minutes, and done 1 to 2 times per week.
+I still believe in the long run, which for Olympic distance athletes do not need to be more than 75 – 90 minutes and done 1 to 2 times per week.

 * Nicola will also do this run workout during a typical training week.
 For her, the warm down will be 10 laps of the athletics track, at 15 seconds per lap slower than the speed she ran the fast intervals.

 It’s been my experience that when I structure runs in this manner that we see a huge decrease in injuries.
-Many years ago, I used to follow a one run a day training structure for my athletes, and run every day with track workouts on Tuesday and Friday at 5pm in the evening.
+Many years ago, I used to follow a one run a day training structure for my athletes and run every day with track workouts on Tuesday and Friday at 5 pm in the evening.
 The results were very good, but we had 50% more injuries than using the above approach.
-We also achieve a higher rate of consistency in our program, maintain speed of the athlete, while incorporating the volume required in an aerobic based sport.
+We also achieve a higher rate of consistency in our program, maintain the speed of the athlete, while incorporating the volume required in an aerobic-based sport.

 For those asking, yes treadmill is fabulous for build runs, especially for the last workout of a Kenyan Day – but that’s another blog.